-They say that April showers bring May flowers, but in Texas, it is the winter rains that bring the beautiful wildflowers of spring.
-Taking your picture in a field of bluebonnets is a rite of passage for every child in Texas.
-Learn more about the Texas state flower and where to find them.
+April showers bring May flowers…isn’t that how the saying goes?
+It’s certainly true in Texas, where the winter rains bring the beautiful wildflowers of spring.
+Taking your picture in a field of bluebonnets is a standard issue rite of passage for every child in Texas.
+Our Texas Traveling Mom gives us the scoop on where to see Texas Bluebonnets this spring.

 Where to Find Texas Bluebonnets